Supporting solutions for enhancing the Sustainability Platform, extensions for shipping, ports and financial institutions

 The Sustainable Shipping extension LogCentral is comprised of two connected solutions, one for the vessel which holds a large number of electronic record books, activity overviews and management tools and the other for the shoreside personnel for remotely monitoring onboard record book logging.

-Built on the Platform the Sustainable Port acts as a platform for ports to get full overview over MARPOL Annex I-VI data from ships arriving port, distribute the information to the relevant organizations and use them as a driver for improvements.
+The extension Sustainable Port acts as a platform for ports to get full overview over MARPOL Annex I-VI data from ships arriving at the port, distribute the information to the relevant organizations and use them as a driver for improvements.